ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}

-And here's a little bit about me ...
+Here's are some superficial bullet points about me ...

-... but we can skip past that ;-)
 {{% /note %}}

 ---